mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 You can use the [HashiCorp Vault CLI](https://developer.hashicorp.com/vault/docs/commands) to set up a public OIDC identity provider.
 Enter the commands using the Vault Browser CLI, or [install Vault locally](https://developer.hashicorp.com/vault/tutorials/getting-started/getting-started-install) on your computer.<!-- You can instead run a [script that executes the setup commands](#download-and-run-the-hashicorp-vault-setup-script). -->

 Once a Postman Team or Super Admin sets up the integration, you need to authenticate with your HashiCorp account.
-Then you can retrieve secrets stored in HashiCorp Vault using the path to the KV (key-value) secrets engine, path to the secret, and key name for each secret.
+Then you can link secrets stored in HashiCorp Vault using the path to the KV (key-value) secrets engine, path to the secret, and key name for each secret.

 > Your computer must be able to access your HashiCorp instance.